 Deallocates the hash table, including the nodes.

-It is available if you defined HASH_WANT_CLEANUP
+It is available if you defined HASH_WANT_CLEANUP.

 static HASH_NODE* HASH_PREFIX(find)(TAC HASH_KEY_DECL);